 A couple of things to note:

-1. The way that the URL, what you might consider the main argument for the curl command, can be placed anywhere after the command is not the way that all commands have been designed.
+command, can be placed anywhere after the command is not the way that all commands have been designed.
 So it always pays to read the documentation with every new command.
+Notice how

 And you will have a problem.